helicalco/docs/content/background-theory/genetics/introduction-animal-breeding.md

 A trait is influence by an infinitely large number of genes, which make an infinitely small contribution to the phenotype.

 - How do genetic evaluation models take this into account?
-    - They assume that there are an infinite number of loci affecting each trait called quantitative trail loci (QTL).
+    - They assume that there are an infinite number of loci affecting each trait called quantitative trait loci (QTL).
 The goal is to estimate the combined effect of all loci for each trait on each animal.
 - What is a major gene
     - Individual loci that have large effects on trait
         - Costs to much to use in current models and there are still questions as to minor genes influencing major genes